Connect with others who understand.

 5. Treatments for PBC Focus on Preventing Liver Damage and Delaying Disease Progression

 Doctors typically first prescribe bile acids to treat PBC.
 Bile acids are found naturally in your body, where they help break down and absorb fats.
-The U.S. Food and Drug Administration (FDA) has approved two bile acids for PBC:
+Some newer treatments work by targeting proliferator-activated receptor (PPAR) pathways, which play a role in inflammation and bile acid regulation.
+These medications have been shown to reduce levels of ALP.

 If your PBC treatments stop working, your doctor may consider performing a liver transplant.
 During this procedure, the surgeon will replace your diseased liver with healthy liver tissue from a donor.
 People with PBC who receive a liver transplant generally have a good prognosis (outlook).

 Your doctor may also prescribe treatments to help manage your PBC symptoms.
 Treatments for skin itching can include antihistamines, antidepressants, and antibiotics.
-If you have dry eyes or dry mouth related to Sjögren’s syndrome, artificial tears or saliva substitutes may help.
+If you have dry eyes or dry mouth related to Sjögren’s disease, artificial tears or saliva substitutes may help.
 You can get these products over the counter in stores or by prescription from your doctor.

-To help prevent bone problems and osteoporosis, your doctor may recommend you take vitamin D supplements.
+To help prevent bone problems and osteoporosis, your doctor may recommend that you take vitamin D supplements.
 Light exercise can also help make weak or brittle bones stronger.

 • Liver cirrhosis